someengineering/fixinventory/docs/source/manual/action.rst

 -------

 This workflow triggers all :ref:`plugins` to delete ressources they manage, that were previously marked as to be cleand.
-To activate this feature, :ref:`setup-ckworker` needs to be started started with the ``--cleanup`` parameter.
+To activate this feature, :ref:`setup-ckworker` needs to be started with the ``--cleanup`` parameter.
 Otherwise it will default to a dry-run and NOT delete any ressources.

 .. code-block::